bitlap/smt/README.md

 - Note
   - `verbose` Whether to enable detailed log.
   - `logType` Specifies the type of `log` that needs to be generated.
-    - `java.util.logging.Logger`
+    - `io.github.dreamylost.LogType.JLog` use `java.util.logging.Logger`
-    - `org.apache.logging.log4j.Logger`
+    - `io.github.dreamylost.LogType.Log4j2` use `org.apache.logging.log4j.Logger`
-    - `org.slf4j.Logger`
+    - `io.github.dreamylost.LogType.Slf4j` use `org.slf4j.Logger`
   - Support `class`, `case class` and `object`.

 > IDE support is not very good, a red prompt will appear, but the compilation is OK.
-Need to provide their dependencies, refer to the test.
+You need to provide their dependencies and configuration, please refer to the test.

 - Example